JanParlesak/hpc/guides/hpc_setup.md

 To finalize the setup, we also need to configure one environment variable on the HPC:

 For this, edit the content of the `.dotenv` file in your home directory.
 This works a little different from the `.env` file we are using locally, but it is not a big deal.
+You might need to create this file.

 ```shell
 # content of ~/.dotenv